skyiwalker/LCRSTree/README.md

 # LCRSTree

-Left-Children Right-Sibling Representation of Tree (MIT License)
+Left-Children Right-Sibling(LCRS) Representation of Tree (MIT License)

 Example in the code